yan-elena/ocr-npl/README.md

-# Examples for creating an Organization-Centric Regulation management with JaCaMo
+# Organization-Centric Regulation management with JaCaMo

+This repository contains several examples to manage regulations in an organization-centric regulation architecture using JaCaMo multi-agent systems framework.

 ## Example 1